saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

   <div class="container">
     <div class="left text">
       In the following context, let's define relationship as knowing well who each person is and how are they related to others.
-Even though human are social, there’s limit to our social skills which we can have a meaningful, stable and cohesive relationship with others.
+Even though human are social, there's limit to our social skills which we can have a meaningful, stable and cohesive relationship with others.
 The real number falls somewhere between 100 to 250, commonly <b>150</b>.
 The formula above was first proposed in 1990 by an anthropologist name Robin Dunbar as the Primate brain size and average of social group size.
     </div>
     <div class="right image">
       <img src="/assets/images/leadership/dunbarsnumber.jpg" />